ashhendrata/ReelRadar/README.md

 &nbsp;

-- 🎥 This project has a robust search functionality that allows users to discover where specific movies or TV shows are available across multiple streaming platforms!
+🎥  This project has a robust search functionality that allows users to discover where specific movies or TV shows are available across multiple streaming platforms! &nbsp;
-- 🍿 With the use of Next.js and TailwindCSS for responsive styling, the project as a whole allows users to enter any movie or TV show and find out where they can watch them.
+🍿  With the use of Next.js and TailwindCSS for responsive styling, the project as a whole allows users to enter any movie or TV show and find out where they can watch them. &nbsp;
-- 💿 In order to display up-to-date information, I used third-party API to fetch details about the inputed movies or TV shows.
+💿  In order to display up-to-date information, I used third-party API to fetch details about the inputed movies or TV shows. &nbsp;

 &nbsp;